-Craniosacral therapy bodywork provider in Palm Beach County, Florida.
+Craniosacral therapy bodywork provider in Palm Beach and Martin Counties, Florida.
 Serving Jupiter, Palm Beach Gardens, West Palm Beach, Riviera Beach, Singer Island, Lake Worth, Lake Park, Lantana and Boynton Beach.
-Now serving Hobe Sound, Stuart, and Port St. Lucie as well.
-Light-touch bodywork which promotes self-healing.
+Now also serving Hobe Sound, Stuart, and Port St. Lucie.
+Light-touch bodywork which promotes self-healing and relaxation.
 Connecting with mind, body, and spirit through the central nervous system, craniosacral therapy can balance our energy and restore our physical body.
-People with dysfunction, including pain, often find relief in one session.
-Craniosacral therapy treats the central nervous system, the brain and spinal cord, and can alleviate a range of symptoms and treat a variety of conditions.
+People with dysfunction, including pain, often find relief in one session as I unwind the connective tissue.
+Craniosacral Therapy treats the central nervous system through the membranes around the brain and spinal cord.
+I come to your home with my portable massage table and rolling stool and offer an hour of stress-relief and relaxation within.

 I was chatting with a potential client yesterday about the craniosacral therapy bodywork I offer and how it relates to pain relief.
 To simplify, craniosacral therapy treats a) the craniosacral system, which directly affects the nervous system, and b) fascia.
 The pain relief which appears miraculously in some sessions is often due to a change in fascia.
 For example, pain in one’s hip or hands may not be affected by changes in the craniosacral system but may be drastically affected by changes in the fascia.
 We release the fascia as part of craniosacral therapy because the fluids in our body cannot move as designed until the fascia allows.
 Therefore, we could do a lot of work on the craniosacral system and only create a buildup of fluid in some areas which could create pressure or discomfort.
 I prefer to release the fascial diaphragms first to relax the client and the fascia then proceed to address restrictions in the craniosacral system, head, and spine.